rodoherty1/FreeMonads/README.md

 ## How to run your Free Monad?
 This is where we get some pay-off for all this work we have done so far!

-We pass our program into an **Interpreter**.
-The interpreter knows how to interpret each component of our program and will perform the work we need to be done.
+We create an **Interpreter** and then pass our program into it.
+The interpreter knows how to interpret each ```Action``` in our program and it will perform the work we need to be done.

 We run our program like this
 ```scala